-Throughout the journey, you are always reminded that inspiration can strike at any time and the most important tools in a songwriter’s armoury are the humble pen and paper to jot down the inspiration when it occurs.
+Throughout the journey, you are always reminded that inspiration can strike at any time and the most important tools in a songwriter’s armoury are the humble pen and paper to jot down the eureka moment when it occurs.

 There’s nothing worse than sitting down to write your blog post and finding yourself completely devoid of ideas.